jonhue/osp/README.md

 ---
 layout: primer_without_heading
-title: Practical Course: Contributing to an Open-Source Project
+title: "Practical Course: Contributing to an Open-Source Project"
 ---

 # Practical Course: Contributing to an Open-Source Project